 Praise the weather gods.
 We've made it to the cool side of Labor Day and are staring down the barrel of autumn nights, perfect afternoons and the return of a whole slew of citywide-favorite events, some of them for the first time since 2019.

-Many organizers are still finalizing COVID-19 safety protocols, and will continue to do so up until gametime.
-Double check before you go, space out, wear your mask indoors and get vaccinated to experience it all as safely as possible.
+Many organizers are still finalizing any COVID-19 safety protocols, and will continue to do so up until gametime.
+Our advice?
+Double check before you go, wear your mask if needed and get vaccinated to experience it all as safely as possible.

 How does an entire stadium's worth of craft beer sound to you?
-The state’s premier brew and craft beer festival is offering exactly that as it enters its 17th year put on by the Central Arkansas Fermenters.
-Held at War Memorial Stadium, proceeds from this year's event go to the Down Syndrome Advancement Coalition of Arkansas and the Dunbar Garden.
+The state’s premier brew and craft beer festival is offering exactly that as it enters its 18th year put on by the Central Arkansas Fermenters.
+Held at War Memorial Stadium, proceeds from this year's event go to the Miracle League of Arkansas.
 Also on Rocktober's to-do list: Great food, even more great beer, games and music.
 On ours: Be there.

 More beer, please, but add a little undead spice.
 This block party at Lost Forty marks the brewery's annual release of its barrel-aged batch of Nighty Night Imperial Stout, along with serving up dark brews from across the region, but it also takes full advantage of the spooky season.
 Expect lots of zombies (including a costume contest), plus music and food trucks, all to benefit Recycle Bikes for Kids.